Arrive Oslo, Norway

 Iceland’s Westfjords | Lava & Ice-Carved Lands

-The Westfjords of Iceland are more remote and much less visited than other parts of the country.
-Settlements are small and interspersed among spectacular lava-formed mountains and coves.
+The Westfjords of Iceland are more remote and much less visited than other parts of the country, with small settlements interspersed among spectacular mountains and coves.
 You might make a visit to Dynjandi Falls, the grandest waterfall in the Westfjords.
 Dynjandi is a spectacular sight, with water cascading down tiered ridges flanked by a green and brown façade.
 Enjoy leisurely walks up to a viewing platform or opt for something more vigorous, like a hike all the way to the top of the falls.
-Another possible place you may visit is Red Sand Beach, one of the most beguiling shorelines in Iceland.
-Wander the reddish-hued sands as they subtly change color with the sunlight, shifting through a palette of reds, golds and greys.
+You might also visit Red Sand Beach, one of the most beguiling shorelines in Iceland.
+Wander the reddish-hued sands as they subtly change color with the sunlight, shifting through a palette of reds, golds and grays.

-This morning, disembark ‘Le Boreal’ in Reykjavik and transfer to the airport for your return flight home, or continue on in Iceland with a Reykjavik extension.
+This morning, disembark your luxury expedition cruiser in Reykjavik and transfer to the airport for your return flight home, or continue on in Iceland with a Reykjavik extension.

 Note: Itinerary is for guidance purposes only and may be adjusted due to unforeseen circumstances including weather, wildlife, ice, medical emergencies and other conditions beyond A&K’s control at the sole discretion of the Captain.